helle253/notes/notes/resume.md

 - Built migration scripts and operational workflows to replatform legacy OMS data into Orion, moving 25,000+ subscriptions representing $12M+ in annual revenue.
 - Reduced CI/CD build times from ~30 to ~12 minutes and cut flaky pipeline failures 80% through GitHub Actions optimization, deployment simplification, and test-suite hardening.
 - Implemented observability and operational tooling, including PagerDuty-backed alerting that reduced checkout incident detection from 1–2 hours to 15–20 minutes and ticket-printing changes that reduced semantic noise ~60%.
-- Used coding agents to rapidly implement new internal tools for cafe operations and menu management, improving delivery speed for business-critical workflows.
+- Leveraged coding agents to rapidly deliver new internal tools for cafe operations and menu management, accelerating implementation of business-critical workflows.
 - Delivered revenue-critical integrations and internal tooling that supported $15M in annual revenue and generated thousands of customer reviews through automated review pipelines.
 - Helped ship a cross-platform Flutter app in six months, increasing mobile revenue 40% and supporting cafe continuity during COVID-era demand shifts.